-This year’s pandemic has highlighted the importance of Gwent Wildlife Trust Nature Reserves, green spaces and gardens - not only as refuges for wildlife, but as calming breathing-spaces for people.
+This year’s pandemic has highlighted the importance of local Nature Reserves, green spaces and gardens - not only as refuges for wildlife, but as calming breathing spaces for people.

-As a result of Covid-19 and the associated lockdowns, Gwent Wildlife Trust have seen an unprecedented rise in visitor numbers, and throughout this period we have kept these sites open so people could benefit from much-needed time in nature.
+As a result of Covid-19 and the associated lockdowns, Gwent Wildlife Trust have seen an unprecedented rise in visitor numbers to our Nature Reserves, and throughout this period we have kept these sites open so people could benefit from much-needed time in nature.
 Now we're hoping people will be there for nature in its time of need – and help us continue our vital conservation work across Gwent.

 The need to protect and restore habitats, to protect our declining wildlife, provide green spaces to the public, and tackle climate change, has never been greater, yet charity funding has never been more uncertainCEO, Gwent Wildlife Trust

 But the pandemic also meant the Trust had to delay reserve management work, and was unable to benefit from the normally huge contribution of volunteer time, due to restrictions on gathering.
 Many annual summer fundraising events and courses were also cancelled leading to a significant decrease in predicted income.

 We have been extremely fortunate to receive support from our members, lottery players, the Heritage Lottery emergency grant, government furlough scheme and government grants, however, we are still facing a funding shortfall.